Some chickens were bred to be pretty.

 He’s not a terror.

 Clancy carries himself like he’s running a very important meeting at all times.
-He’ll:
+If Clancy were six feet tall, we'd all be in trouble.

 Let’s clear a few things up so nobody’s disappointed: